XRPLF/rippled/API-CHANGELOG.md

 ### Breaking changes in 1.11

 - Added the ability to mark amendments as obsolete.
-For the `feature` admin API, there is a new possible value for the `vetoed` field. ([#4291](https://github.com/XRPLF/rippled/pull/4291))
+For the `feature` admin API, there is a new possible value for the `vetoed` field. (https://github.com/XRPLF/rippled/pull/4291)
+  - The value of `vetoed` can now be `true`, `false`, or `"Obsolete"`.
-- The API now won't accept seeds or public keys in place of account addresses. ([#4404](https://github.com/XRPLF/rippled/pull/4404))
+- Removed the acceptance of seeds or public keys in place of account addresses. (https://github.com/XRPLF/rippled/pull/4404)
+  - This simplifies the API and encourages better security practices (i.e. seeds should never be sent over the network).
-- For the `ledger_data` method, when all entries are filtered out, the API now returns an empty list (an empty array, `[]`).
+- For the `ledger_data` method, when all entries are filtered out, the `state` field of the response is now an empty list (in other words, an empty array, `[]`).
 (Previously, it would return `null`.)
-While this is technically a breaking change, the new behavior is consistent with the documentation, so this is considered only a bug fix. ([#4398](https://github.com/XRPLF/rippled/pull/4398))
+While this is technically a breaking change, the new behavior is consistent with the documentation, so this is considered only a bug fix. (https://github.com/XRPLF/rippled/pull/4398)
 - If and when the `fixNFTokenRemint` amendment activates, there will be a new AccountRoot field, `FirstNFTSequence`.
 This field is set to the current account sequence when the account issues their first NFT.
 If an account has not issued any NFTs, then the field is not set. ([#4406](https://github.com/XRPLF/rippled/pull/4406))
   - There is a new account deletion restriction: an account can only be deleted if `FirstNFTSequence` + `MintedNFTokens` + `256` is less than the current ledger sequence.
   - This is potentially a breaking change if clients have logic for determining whether an account can be deleted.